 During 2015 the Board approved the grant of 3,906,200 options to purchase BATM shares to Mr. Moti Nagar, Executive Director and CFO.
-50% of the options became exercisable on 31 December 2016 and the remaining 50% may be exercised by Mr. Nagar starting 31 December 2017 provided that Mr. Nagar remains in his position as CFO at that date and certain pre-defined financial performance criteria have been achieved by the Group.
+50% of the options became exercisable on 31 December 2016 and the remaining 50% became exercisable on 31 December 2017 since Mr. Nagar remained in his position as CFO at the vesting dates and the financial performance criteria determined by the Remuneration Committee were achieved by the Group.
 The options were granted by the Board at an exercise price of GBP 0.127.

-Corporate, Social and Environmental Responsibility
+Corporate, Social and Environmental Responsibilities